SEN Information Report

 Recent assessment data is received from previous school and analysed for areas of need

-If a parent feels their child may have special educational needs that have not been previously identified, then they should contact the school and ask to speak to the SENCO.
+If a parent feels their child may have special educational needs that have not been previously identified, then they should contact the school and ask to speak to their child's tutor and teacher to identify where any difficulties may be arising in school and to ascertain whether teachers working with the young person can identify any learning difficulties through initial assessment.

 Students may self-refer to their form tutor, teaching staff, Head of House or the learning support team if they have concerns about possible SEND.